alinacao2000/thermo_project/README.md

 ---

-# Thermodynamics Project: Computational Simulations of Two Systems
+# Thermodynamics Project: Computational Simulations of a one-component icosahedral quasicrystal
 ## Overview
-This repository hosts our thermodynamics project, focusing on the computational simulations of two specific systems to understand their unique thermodynamic properties.
+This repository hosts our EN540.630 Thermodynamics project, focusing on the computational simulations of two specific systems of one-component icosahedral quasicrystal to understand their unique thermodynamic properties and self-assembly behaviors.

 ## Table of Contents
 1. [Getting Started](#Getting-Started)